-For many people drinking alcohol is a regular part of life, but the truth is that evening glass of wine could be playing havoc with your sleep.
+For many people drinking alcohol is a regular part of life, but that evening glass of wine could be playing havoc with your sleep.

-While it may seem tempting to have a nightcap to help you drift off, you may find that you will wake up in the morning feeling worse than if you hadn’t drank at all and not just because of the hangover.
+While it might seem tempting to have a nightcap to help you drift off, you may find that you wake up in the morning feeling worse than if you hadn’t drank at all and not just because of the hangover.

 Alcohol is two things - a stimulant (which is why you can end up dancing on tables til 2am) and a sedative (causing you to fall asleep in the middle of that Netflix show you really wanted to watch).